Feb 11, 2026

 Radix UI vs Base UI

-Why Headless UI Libraries matter in modern React
+Why Headless UI Libraries matter in modern React?

 Modern frontend development has shifted heavily toward custom design systems.
 Teams no longer want off-the-shelf UI kits that dictate colors, spacing, and layout.
 Instead, they want full control over styling while still getting: